Hulalazz/cs207-F17/project/milestone2/milestone2_rubric.md

 ## Proposed Feature
 You must propose a nontrivial feature for your final deliverable.
 You **should not** implement the feature for this milestone.
-We will assess the feasibility of the feature and make suggestions as necessary.
+We will assess the feasibility of the feature and make suggestions during the code review.

 Here are the basic requirements:
 * You should motivate and describe the feature